2003 Kangaroo tour of Great Britain and France: Ashes series

+Test Venues

+The three Ashes series tests took place at the following venues.

 Australia were to contest Great Britain for the Ashes for the last time in 2003 in what was styled the Think!
 Road Safety Test series.
 The Australian Rugby League and Rugby Football League agreed beforehand that the best-of-three series would be officiated by British referees Steve Ganson and Russell Smith for the 1st and 3rd tests, and by Australian referee Tim Mander for the 2nd test.
 The series was broadcast on television by Sky Sports with commentary by Eddie Hemmings, Mike Stephenson, Shaun McRae, Bill Arthur and Chris Warren.
-Australian McRae had actually toured with the 1990 Kangaroos as a team trainer.
+Australian McRae, a former Canberra Raiders trainer and assistant coach under Tim Sheens, had actually toured with both the 1990 and 1994 Kangaroos as a team trainer and as Bob Fulton's unofficial assistant coach.

 1st Test

+Lions winger Brian Carney became the first Irishman to represent Great Britain since Tom McKinney at the 1957 Rugby League World Cup.

 Great Britain kicked off and Australian front rower Robbie Kearns, taking the very first hit-up of the match was struck high by his opposite number Adrian Morley, who was promptly sent off, leaving his team to play the entire match with only twelve men.
 It was a record for the fastest ever sending off in rugby league history.
 In the eleventh minute Australia had reached the opposition's end of the field and after playing the ball right in front of the try line, Gower and Lockyer strung long passes together to get it out to the right wing where Phil Bailey dived over in the corner.
 The video referee David Campbell ruled that Bailey had grounded the ball before his feet were pulled into touch and he was awarded his first international try.
 With first choice goal-kicker Fitzgibbon taken from the field suffering concussion in the lead-up to the try, the conversion attempt was made by Gower who missed, so the Kangaroos led 0-4.
 Great Britain later got the ball down to Australia's end and equalised with a similar try, with international debutant Carney diving over in the right-hand corner just before the eighteen-minute mark.
 Sean Long's conversion attempt was also missed so the scores were level at 4-4.
 In the thirty-first minute, the Australians had almost reached Great Britain's try line where on the fifth tackle Lockyer at first receiver put a short kick in behind the defense for Waterhouse to grab onto and fall over the line.
 The video referee was called upon to check for off-side but the try was awarded.
 Gower's second conversion attempt was also missed so Australia led 4-8 and this remained the score until half-time.